-Business visitor - a business visitor is a visitor whose main purpose for a tourism trip corresponds to the business and professional category of purpose.
+Business visitor - a visitor whose main purpose for a tourism trip corresponds to the business and professional category of purpose.

-Country of reference - the country of reference refers to the country for which the measurement is done.
+Country of reference - the country for which the measurement is done.

-Cultural tourism - is the subset of tourism concerned with a country or region's culture, specifically the lifestyle of the people in those geographical areas, the history of those peoples, their art, architecture, religion(s), and other elements that helped shape their lives.
+Cultural tourism - subset of tourism concerned with a country or region's culture, specifically the lifestyle of the people in those geographical areas, the history of those peoples, their art, architecture, religion(s), and other elements that helped shape their lives.